hasura/graphql-engine/graphql/manual/subscriptions/use-cases.rst

 ----------------------------------------------

-In case you are interested in the latest value of some derived data, you can :doc:`create a view to query the derived data <../queries/aggregations>` and then use subscriptions to fetch the derived value and get it's latest value whenever it updates.
+In case you are interested in the latest value of some derived data, you can :doc:`create a view to query the derived data <../queries/aggregations>` and then use subscriptions to fetch the derived value and get its latest value whenever it updates.

 Example: A poll dashboard